jiangdada1221/TCRpeg/README.md

 ```
 python generate.py --model_path ../results/model.pth --n 10000 --store_path ../results/gen_seq.txt
 ```
 Use the pretrained TCRpeg to generate new sequences.
-Use python generate.py --h for more details <br />
+Type 'python generate.py --h' for more details <br />
 ```
 python classify.py --path_train ../data/train.csv --path_test ../data/test.csv --epoch 20 --learning_rate 0.0001
 ```
 Use TCRpeg-c for classification task.
-The files should have two columns: 'seq' and 'label' <br /> Note that the parameters unspecified will use the default ones (e.g. batch size) <br /><br />
+The files should have two columns: 'seq' and 'label'.
+Type 'python classify.py --h' for more details. <br />
+Note that the parameters unspecified will use the default ones (e.g. batch size) <br /><br />
 The python files and their usages are shown below: <br />